Work, entropy production, and thermodynamics of information under protocol constraints: Introduction

-The inequality \cref{eq:workbound} comes from the second law of thermodynamics, which states that \emph{entropy production} (EP), the total increase of the entropy of the system and all coupled reservoirs, is non-negative.
-For an isothermal process, the EP generated in carrying out the transformation $\ptpp$ is proportional to the remainder of the inequality in \cref{eq:workbound},
+where $\NFEs :=\left\langle \HorE\right\rangle _{p}-S(p)/\beta$ is the \emph{(nonequilibrium) free energy} of distribution $p$ given energy function $E$~\citep{takara_generalization_2010,parrondo2015thermodynamics,esposito2011second}.
+This inequality comes from the second law of thermodynamics, which states that \emph{entropy production} (EP), the total increase of the entropy of the system and all coupled reservoirs, is non-negative.
+For an isothermal process that carries out the transformation $\ptpp$, EP is given by